 _________________________

-Combine colors for contrast against the background water color which is viewed by the fish.
+Use colors that contrast against the background which is viewed by the fish.
 You can work this with your lure as well.
 For example... a chartreuse-backed metallic spinner blade with pink lure tape lines or circles.

 Time to fish up in freshwater.
-However... if you put your time in... you might have some luck (If the Big Nestucca is below 6'... ok now).
-I've caught fish below the Pacific City Bridge when the Nestucca River was running 6' or less in November...
+However... if you put your time in... you might have some luck if the Big Nestucca River is about 6' or less.
+I've caught fish below and above the Pacific City bridge during these conditions through November...

-...on spinners (current too strong for bobber fishing) when the color was good and the water was clean.
-Ditto Little Nestucca Tidewater between the boat ramp and 101 Bridge.
+...when the color was good and the water was clean.
+Ditto Little Nestucca Tidewater above and below the boat ramp.

 Barometer: I've never worried about barometer changes up in freshwater (except for a fast rising river and other factors associated with it)...

 Cloverdale?
 Still very tide-effected up here but save this for when the Nestucca River drops way down.
 During very low water times it's fun to fish here.
-On incoming tide, you can spot them moving upstream.
+On incoming tide, you can spot salmon, Summer and Winter steelhead moving upstream on incoming tide.

-Drift bobbers and other floating Nestucca fishing tackle are drifting down to tidewater and right out into the ocean.
+Beach Combing: Drift bobbers and other floating Nestucca fishing tackle are drifting down to tidewater and right out into the ocean.
 Cape Kiawanda is a great spot to beach comb these florescent treasures!
+I've found them as well on Camp Winema Beach (about 15 minutes south of Hebo Sporting Goods off Highway 101)...

 It'll come up fast and drop fast as well.
 If it's coming up in the am and off color... it could be fishable later in the day!
 Fish below Stella Falls and check out the deadline markers.
 Fish upriver and downriver from here as well.